moucheng2017/SatsumaSeg/README.md

 ### News
+[2023 Feb 28th]
 ### Introduction
-This repository is an implementation for 3D binary segmentation based on the MICCAI paper Bayesian Pseudo Labels.
+This repository is an exampler implementation of our MICCAI 2022 paper on 3D binary segmentation (Runner-up for the best paper (Young Scientist Award)) '[Bayesian Pseudo Labels: Expectation Maximization and Maximization for Robust and Efficient Semi-Supervised Segmentation](https://arxiv.org/abs/2208.04435)'.
+This code base was written and maintained by [Moucheng Xu](https://moucheng2017.github.io/)

 ### Pseudo Labelling as Expectation Maximization (EM)
 We focus on binary case here that output of a network model is single channel and normalised by Sigmoid function.